Clex1o1/alexander/content/about.md

 ## Specialization and Learnings

-With over a decade of experience, I specialize in TypeScript, Vue.js, Nuxt.js, TailwindCSS, and Nest.js.
+With over a decade of experience, I specialize in TypeScript, Vue.js, Nuxt, TailwindCSS, and NestJS.
 My capabilities span various applications, including multi-tenancy applications, design systems, web apps, webshops, and corporate websites.